 2. mom added some semolina to half of the batter and that you can easily make out from the final medu vada pics.

-3. slid the vada into the hot oil. make vadas like these and slid into the oil. you can also use banana leaf to make the vadas. but not everyone has access to a banana leaf or banana plant growing in their garden. so you can use the above technique. if you really do not care about appearance of the donut shape of the medu vada, then just drop spoonfuls of the batter directly in the oil.
+3. slid the vada into the hot oil. make vadas like these and slid into the oil. as i have mentioned above, you can also use banana leaf to make the vadas. but not everyone has access to a banana leaf or banana plant growing in their garden. so you can use the above technique. if you really do not care about appearance of the donut shape of the medu vada, then just drop spoonfuls of the batter directly in the oil.

 4. fry the medu vadas till crisp and golden browned.